jnozzi/cocoadev.com/SiteContent/General/WebServicesCore.markdown

-Mac OS X 10.2 includes a new [[WebServicesCore]] Framework (which is part of the [[CoreServices]] Framework) which allows one to make XML-RPC calls from Cocoa apps.
+Mac OS X 10.2 includes a new General/WebServicesCore Framework (which is part of the General/CoreServices Framework) which allows one to make XML-RPC calls from Cocoa apps.
 (And Carbon apps, too, by the way.)

 http://www.xmlrpc.com/

-[[SimpleObjectAccessProtocol]] is also used somehow - must read up!
+General/SimpleObjectAccessProtocol is also used somehow - must read up!

 Ranchero has a demo - http://ranchero.com/cocoa/xmlrpcdemo/